Find The Treasures In The Silence II – My Personal Journey Into Silence

 What Is Meditation And How To Meditate?

 What is meditation?
 Meditation is when we meet ourselves.
 If you think you cannot meet yourself in the meditation because of all those thoughts running through your mind, you meet yourself in pretty bad shape.
-In such a bad shape I was in the past too.
+In such bad shape, I was in the past too.

 I didn’t know how to use the moments of trance the brain is creating naturally.
 I started to meditate and if you believe or not, I could manage only a few seconds without thinking.